jlyonsmith/HowTo/Install/Fish.md

 # Install & Use the Fish Shell

 An easy to learn and use shell that sacrifices a some POSIX compliance for consistency & simplicity, without sacrificing functionality.
-See the [Fish command shell site](https://fishshell.com/) for all the details.  *Yes, they probably should update the headline.
-It is a little out-of-date.* You can also look at the [source code on GitHub](https://github.com/fish-shell/fish-shell).
+See the [Fish command shell site](https://fishshell.com/) for all the details.  *Yes, they probably should update the tag line "The shell for the 90's".*

+You can look at the [source code on GitHub](https://github.com/fish-shell/fish-shell).

 ## Install